 Serbia is a country that few think of when it comes to ski resorts, but that’s a mistake!
-Here are the best 7 ski resorts in Serbia.

-Serbia is a country that few think of when it comes to ski resorts, but that’s a mistake!

-This is a country that experiences snow from around December onwards, and is a magical place to enjoy a little shoop-shoop through the mountains!
+This country experiences snow from around December onwards and is a magical place to enjoy a little shoop-shoop through the mountains!

 The fact that Serbia is landlocked means it has an abundance of stunning scenery to call its own.
 Soaring mountains and beautiful plains are peppered with snow throughout the winter months, and with some fantastic ski resorts to enjoy, even beginners can learn the ropes and take on a new hobby.